davidmoreno/tailtales/README.md

 To easy inspect existing logs or streaming logs, with some filters, marking of messages and easy finding information in the logs.

+## Use

+- Can read exisitng files, checks for changes: `tt /var/log/messages`
+- Can be used as pipe destination: `journalctl -f | tt`

 ## Keybindings

 - Arrows - Move around